Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies

 Empirical research relies on assumptions about a data-generating process, which models the relationship between latent and observable variables.
 Point identification imposes assumptions on this model to express the target parameter as a function of observable variables.
 This approach often requires strong restrictions that researchers may diverge about \citep{Manski2011}.
 Partial identification addresses this type of model uncertainty.
 A researcher may adopt a weaker set of assumptions, which is not sufficient for point-identification but is sufficient for partial identification.
 In this case, the researcher builds an interval that contains the target parameter and is expressed in terms of observables.

 Different assumptions yield different interval lengths.
-In our context, one researcher may follow the literature and assume no measurement error; another (Section \ref{Sidentification}) is not willing to ignore measurement error but is willing to impose restrictions on the signs of the true effect and of the correlation between the measurement error terms; a third (Appendices \ref{AppFreeCov} and \ref{AppNoSign}) is not willing to make one of these assumptions.
+In our context, one researcher may follow the literature and assume no measurement error; another (Section \ref{Sidentification}) is not willing to ignore measurement error but is willing to impose restrictions on the sign of the true effect, on the correlation between the measurement error and the outcome shock, and on the sign of the correlation between the measurement error terms; a third (Appendices \ref{AppNoSign}-\ref{AppFreeCov}) is not willing to make one of these assumptions.
 The identified set of the first researcher is a point, of the second one is an interval, and of the third one is a wider interval.
 Importantly, the length of the interval is a result of model uncertainty.
 Sample uncertainty is accounted for by building a confidence set around the identified interval, similar to the point-identification approach that builds confidence intervals around the identified point.